 One thing we were sure to do when we implemented the chore checklists was to be very clear with the girls what was expected.
 We went through and completed each chore with the girls according to the checklists and showed them exactly what we wanted.
-When ever a new girl came into the house we would always work with her the first time she did her chore so there was no question as to what was expected.
+When ever a new girl came into the house we would always work with them the first time they did their chore so there was no question as to what was expected.

 We also used them at a basic care facility with teenage boys and they work equally well.
 We did not use a level system with them so there were no points, but natural and logical consequences worked fine.
 If you did well on your chore you would receive easier chores or other privileges.
 If you did your chore improperly you would receive additional chores or other consequences.

 I have included several sample checklists in Word and PDF format based upon the Behavioral Chart that we have used and also from memory from previous programs (My old checklists were on floppy disk and I lost all my floppies a couple years ago).
 The checklists in Word format can easily be adapted for your individual program.

 I have them formatted with a narrow right margin and a wide left margin so that they can be kept in a "Twin-Pocket Portfolio With Fasteners".
 We would make about 20 copies of each checklist and keep them in the folders.
 Each week on Saturday evening we would just rip off the top copy and have a new checklist for whoever was next to have that chore.

 Sample checklists included are: